simsaens/StretchyLayout/README.md

-To fix these two issues we'll override `viewDidLayoutSubviews` and manually set the bottom inset of the scroll view. iOS 11 would normally do this for us automatically, but we *don't* want the top inset set, because we want our header image flush behind the status bar.
+To fix these two issues we'll override `viewDidLayoutSubviews` and manually set the bottom inset of the scroll view. iOS 11 would normally do this for us automatically, but we *don't* want to inset the top, because we want our header image flush behind the status bar.

+We have told iOS 11 not to touch our scroll view by setting its `contentInsetAdjustmentBehavior` to `.never`.

 ```
 override func viewDidLayoutSubviews() {